JosephBrunet/JosephBrunet.github.io/_pages/about.md

 <p class="archive_text">
 I'm interested in biomedical engineering and cardiovascular diseases.
 I'm part of the <a href="https://www.emse.fr/~badel/Pierre_Badel___Soft_tissue_biomechanics/AArteMIS.html" target="\_blank">AArteMIS project</a>.
-My work consits of obtaining and analyzing data from in situ mechanical testing of arteries in an X-ray micro-tomography environment.
+My work consits in obtaining and analyzing data from in situ mechanical testing of arteries in an X-ray micro-tomography environment.
 In particular, I investigate the mechanisms of aortic dissection.
 </p>